warutherford/water-mesquite-greenhouse/README.md

 # water-mesquite-greenhouse
-Repository for mesquite trait responses under various watering regime manuscript
+Repository for "Trait responses of a grassland shrub invader to altered moisture regimes" manuscript

 # Abstract

 ## Aims
-We sought to identify the functional traits important for initial establishment of a globally invasive shrub, mesquite ( _Prosopis_ spp.), by quantifying morphological and ecophysiological responses of seedlings to contrasting moisture regimes.
+We sought to identify plant traits important for initial establishment of a globally invasive shrub, _Prosopis_ spp. (mesquite), by quantifying morphological and ecophysiological responses of seedlings to contrasting moisture regimes.
 Our model plant was _Prosopis velutina_ (Woot.), a prominent invader of North American semi-desert grasslands.

 ## Methods
-Seedlings received one of three watering levels corresponding to regional ambient (100%), dry (-65%; 65% reduction of ambient precipitation), and wet (+165%; 65% increase above ambient) growing season precipitation regimes.
-A total of 32 plant aboveground, belowground, and ecophysiological traits were assessed when seedlings reached ages of 11- and 22-days.
+Seedlings received one of three watering levels corresponding to regional ‘ambient’ (100%), ‘dry’ (-65%; 65% reduction of ambient), and ‘wet’ (+165%; 65% increase above ambient) growing season precipitation regimes.
+A total of 32 plant performance (e.g., biomass and growth) and functional (e.g., morphological and physiological) traits were assessed when seedlings reached ages of 11- and 22-days.

 ## Results
 Germination under dry conditions was high (72%) and only slightly reduced compared to ambient and wet conditions with subsequent seedling survival unaffected.
-High trait plasticity supported early recruitment over the range of soil moisture conditions, including extreme drought.
-Fresh weight, absolute growth rate, tap root length, and root surface area and mass were the key traits in distinguishing between responses to altered moisture regimes.
+High trait variation enabled early recruitment over the range of soil moisture conditions, including extreme drought.
+Root volume, surface area, tips, tap root length, and leaf length functional traits were top predictors of seedling performance, with fresh weight, absolute growth rate, and root mass secondarily contributing to establishment under altered moisture regimes.

 ## Conclusions
-Shrub seedling establishment in drylands characterized by low and variable rainfall is contingent on the ability to exploit short-term windows of soil moisture availability.
-Dry conditions reduced germination and slowed mesquite seedling growth but did not prevent early establishment.
-Our results do not support the widely held assumption that the initial recruitment of dryland shrubs is episodic with respect to above-average rainfall.
+Shrub establishment in drylands, characterized by low and variable rainfall, is contingent on the ability of seedlings to exploit short-term windows of soil moisture availability.
+No physiological functional traits were significant in predicting performance or discriminating between moisture regimes; suggesting morphological traits for maintaining metabolic and hydraulic function are key to early establishment.
+Dry conditions reduced germination and slowed _P. velutina_ seedling growth but did not prevent early establishment.
+Thus, recruitment of certain dryland shrubs may not be episodic with respect to above-average rainfall.
 Indeed, early recruitment of _P. velutina_ and functionally similar species can potentially occur even in moisture conditions well below-average.
-Recognition of this potential should be factored into grassland conservation, management, and monitoring planning.

 ### Folder Info/Details